opensrp/opensrp-web/docs/Architecture/containers.md

 )(ClientList);
 ```

+where ```ClientList``` is purely presentational.

-for a more thorough look at the connecting a component to the store [see this](https://react-redux.js.org/api/connect)
+for a more comprehensive guide at connecting a component to the store [see this](https://react-redux.js.org/api/connect)